MrDave/Salary_Predictor/README.md

 - `--sj` - get stats only from SuperJob

-Programming languages used in these scripts are:
+Programming languages used in these scripts are specified in `languages.txt`:

 - JavaScript
 - Java